jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Xinjiang.md

+# License Rules for Organization in Xinjiang

-# **Rules of Unit Filing in Xinjiang:**
+### Rules of Unit Filing in Xinjiang

 1. Enterprises must use the new documents integrating the three certificates to perform filing

-2. Responsible person of the subject shall be the legal person
+2. The person in charge of an entity must be the legal person

+3. A local mobile phone number of Xinjiang is required for license

-3. **In case of prior filing with JD**, its filing information must be consistent with the actual information of the current unit.
+4. **In case of prior filing with JD**, its filing information must be consistent with the actual information of the current unit.
 If there is any inconsistency, please go to the original filing provider to make change, and then apply for a new one

-4. Data to be prepared prior to filing:
+5. Data to be prepared prior to filing:

    ① Clear color pictures of the Business License (Unified Social Credit Code)